NethermindEth/StarknetByExample/src/ch00/basics/storage.md

 {{#rustdoc_include ../../../listings/getting-started/storage/src/contract.cairo:contract}}
 ```

-> Actually these two contracts have the same underlying sierra program.
+> Actually these two contracts have the same underlying Sierra program.
 > From the compiler's perspective, the storage variables don't exist until they are used.

-You can also read about [storing custom types](./storing-custom-types.md)
+You can also read about [storing custom types](./storing-custom-types.md).